Cobra16319/100_Days_Of_Go/README.md

 ![590686C5-17A4-4E0B-8847-86A3B6F0261C_4_5005_c](https://user-images.githubusercontent.com/46206055/126795648-5cb8b235-a9c9-418a-b6ab-6874f3d7cdbc.jpeg)

+ ### Acievments of the Day

+ 1. Installed 2 new workflows.
+ 2. Was able to get the basic application to run.
+ 3. Updated Documentation.
+ 4. Accepted first pull request for markup in the read.md from a community member.

 ##### I am falling in love with Go!
-I need your help and support to survie the next 98 days
+I need your help and support to survie the next 97 days

-This chart shows my all time GitHub language usage over this 100 days I want Go on top!
+As you can see I do not have much experience with Go yet!
+My goal is to have Go be at the top of this list by the end of this project.

+### Day 3 Going to need to plan what to do with the project next.
+Please if anyone has a challenge or idea let me know on discord or reddit.

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=cobra16319&theme=blue-green)

 ![Profile View Counter](https://komarev.com/ghpvc/?username=cobra16319)

-Was able to fix the errors and learn from them.
-Going to move on to branching strategy and lint action.